Canon 1Ds Mark II vs Nikon D3S

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1Ds Mark II and the D3S have been discontinued, but can regularly be found used on eBay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the D3S was followed by the Nikon D4.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1Ds Mark II vs Nikon D3S